stella-wroblewski/sea-ad-cross-species/README.md

 When the two phases are averaged, the early-phase IFN signal cancels the late-phase IFN reversal, the early-phase OXPHOS depletion cancels the late-phase recovery, and so on.
 The all-donors result understates real biology.
 An acute mouse model in young animals should match the early-phase initiating events, not the averaged trajectory.

 **This pipeline computes both the naive all-donors comparison and the phase-stratified version side by side**, so you can see directly when phase cancellation is hiding a real effect.
 In our hands: endothelial cells went from 0 genes at FDR<0.05 in all-donors to 20 at FDR<0.05 in early-donors.
-The signal was always there.

 ---